JuliusAurelius/FLORIDyn/README.md

 This implementation extends the basic concept and implements changing wind speeds and directions.
 It also aims to be able to switch between different wake models and to generally be modular in order for users to add, modify and extend the code.

 ### Current state
 The code can simulate multiple wakes (tested with up to 6), heterogeneous wind conditions (direction and speed), uniform or varying chain lengths and numbers per turbine.
 The code is able to run 2D as well as 3D simulations.
-Currently there is a simple wake model implemented (FLORIS Gebraad 2014) but poorly tested, especially between 2D and 3D model, there seem to be differences.
+Currently there is a simple wake model implemented (FLORIS Gebraad 2014).
+The model has been adapted to work with 3D wakes for a proof-of-concept's sake, but it is designed for and validated with 2D simulation data.

 ### What is missing?
 * Validate the speed decrease in the wake, implement other forms and define an interface.